sushantdesaur/JavaScript/README.md

 ## Basic writing conventions

 - Use lowercase letters for all project
-- Use >camelCasing for writing JavaScript
+- Use `camelCasing` for writing JavaScript
+- Do not use spaces to separate out different words.
+Instead use hyphen.
+For example: `some-word`, to separate out the words.

 ## Introduction